 - Using physical computing to interface electronic components like LEDs, buttons, and photo-resistors

-- Working to close the achievement gap and preparing students to be college and career ready
+- Strategies to close the math achievement gap and prepare students to be college and career ready

 - No refunds after instruction begins.
 Any cancellations must be received in writing one week prior to the start of instruction.